ouspg/CloudAndNetworkSecurity/1.Network_Security/misc/diagnostic_guide.md

 #To list all existing pools
 sudo virsh pool-list --all    #this gives you the pool names

-#To check existing pools path
+#To inspect existing pools and their path
 sudo virsh pool-dumpxml default_pool    #notice default_pool is the pool name.
 It can be any other pool as well
 ```